 Being busy can stop us from checking in with our own emotions but it’s important to take care of yourself first, which might mean you need to change your priorities a little and move self-care to the top of your agenda.
 Taking time to actually recognize your feelings and check in with yourself is something which you should do regularly.
 Give yourself time to relax, slow down, and look after your mental health as it’s possibly even more important than prioritizing your physical health.
 If you’re feeling worn out, then listen to your body and take the hint — ignoring the signs will only make you burn out even more.

-Light a few candles, have a bath, and cook yourself something delicious for dinner!
-Having an evening to yourself is a simple yet effective start in helping you to relax and check in with yourself.
+Lighting a few candles, having a bath, and cooking yourself something delicious for dinner are simple, yet effective, ways in helping you to relax and check in with yourself.

 Set Aside Time for Hobbies